When Grammar Guides the Attack: Uncovering Control-Plane Vulnerabilities in LLMs with Structured Output: Evaluation

 \cparagraph{Evaluation metrics.} We first leverage the mainstream metric: Attack Success Rate (\textbf{ASR}), which quantifies the percentage of successful jailbreaks. \textbf{ASR} is a commonly used measure in LLM security research~\cite{GCG2023arxiv,align2023nips,enforcedecode2024acl, strongreject2024iclrws}, typically relying on an external LLM to judge.
 Following this convention, we employ another powerful LLM \texttt{gpt-4o}~\cite{gpt4o2024web} as the judge in our evaluation, which is in line with previous work~\cite{strongreject2024iclrws}.
-An attack is deemed successful only if the attacker's query doesn't trigger any safety flag during prompt and grammar auditing (i.e., bypassing guardrails), and the LLM itself answers the query as expected (i.e., bypassing internal alignment).
+An attack is deemed successful only if the attacker's query doesn't trigger any safety flag during prompt and grammar auditing (i.e., bypassing guardrails), and the LLM itself actually \emph{satisfies} the malicious intent (producing operationally specific harmful content), not merely fails to refuse; labeled judging examples are provided in our supplementary artifact.
 Furthermore, for the guardrails deployed to defend against our attacks, we report their \textbf{Detection Rate}.
 This metric reflects the guardrail's ability to identify malicious inputs; therefore, a \textbf{lower} detection rate indicates a more effective attack that successfully evades the defense mechanism.
+To assess jailbreak result quality beyond binary success, we additionally evaluate the \textbf{\textsc{StrongREJECT}}~\cite{strongreject2024iclrws} composite score on a subset of attacks (\autoref{sec:eval:strongreject}), which combines ASR with how \emph{convincing} and \emph{specific} the resulting harmful answer is to an adversary.

 For local open-weight LLMs, we test both vllm 0.10.1~\cite{vllm2023sosp} and sglang 0.4.10~\cite{sglang2024arxiv} for serving.
 Both vllm and sglang support an OpenAI compatible server with structured output features supported by a grammar backend like xgrammar~\cite{xgrammar2024arxiv} or outlines~\cite{outlines2023arxiv}.
 We use the OpenAI compatible server to call the local LLMs so that the evaluation for local models is consistent with the evaluation for proprietary models.
 For large-scale open-weight models such as \texttt{deepseek-v3/r1} and \texttt{gpt-oss-120b}, due to resource limits, we utilize APIs provided by OpenRouter~\cite{openrouter} to evaluate them in realistic production serving scenarios.